By Amanda MacArthur • 01/06/2016

 Are you losing new customers through your email subject line before you’ve even started?

 “Hello, sailor.
 Can I buy you a drink?”

 “Do you come here often?”

-When I pondered how to write a killer subject line for introduction emails, I remembered a Mequoda blog post that pointed me to the MailChimp Subject Line Researcher tool, which is available when you sign up for a free account.
+When I pondered how to write a killer subject line for introduction emails, I remembered a Mequoda blog post we wrote about the MailChimp Subject Line Researcher tool, which is available when you sign up for a free account.

 This tool lets you create the perfect subject lines for your introduction emails by entering common words you might use, and then viewing the ranking MailChimp gives them, based on analysis of the thousands of emails they send for clients.